Plusnet Code of Practice

 Before reporting a service fault to us you might find it helpful to check the following:

-- Help & Support, here you can find help articles, FAQ's and our Help Assistant tool which allows you to get in touch with our Support Team
+- Help & Support, here you can find online articles and FAQ's which allows you to get in touch with our Support Team

 - Service Status, provides details of any known service-affecting issues